GabrieleGiuseppini/Floating-Sandbox/Sources/README.md

 A command-line interface for development-time tasks around Floating Sandbox, such as the baking of textures into atlases.

+## SoundCore

+Core sound sub-system definitions for the Anroid port (the PC port uses OpenAL).
+It's here as it's used by _ShipTools_ to bake sound atlases for Android.

 ## UnitTests

 Unit tests for some important functionalities of the game, which would be otherwise hard to thoroughly test via the game itself.
 Mostly tests _Core_ and _Simulation_ components.